FedSS: Federated Learning with Smart Selection of clients: Abstract

 \section{Abstract}

-Federated learning provides the ability to learn over heterogeneous user data in a distributed manner, while preserving user privacy.
-However, its current clients selection technique is a source of bias as it discriminates against slow clients.
-For starters, it selects clients that satisfy certain network and system specific criteria, thus not selecting slow clients.
-Even when such clients are included in the training process, they either straggle the training or are altogether dropped from the round for being too slow.
-Our proposed idea looks to find a sweet spot between fast convergence and heterogeneity by looking at smart clients selection and scheduling techniques.
+Federated learning provides the ability to learn over heterogeneous user data in a distributed manner while preserving user privacy.
+However, its current client selection technique is a source of bias as it discriminates against slow clients.
+For starters, it selects clients that satisfy certain network and system-specific criteria, thus not selecting slow clients.
+Even when such clients are included in the training process, they either struggle with the training or are dropped altogether for being too slow.
+Our proposed idea looks to find a sweet spot between fast convergence and heterogeneity by looking at smart client selection and scheduling techniques.